zkemail/hiring/marketing.md

 The interview will be **_15-20 minutes of presentation_** followed by 20 minutes of Q&A. Members of the team will be attending.

 ## **Task 1:**
-*Perform an "audit" of Aztec, Base, Succinct, and Gnosis Safe community presence. **Evaluate what they do well and what they do not do well.*** Recommend how ZKEmail could apply some of their practices to improve our community engagement, discussions of ZKEmail products and generate more community feedback.
-Use materials such as slides, Figma, or Notion for your presentation and propose an alternative creative campaign, Twitter thread or method of content.
+*Perform an "audit" of Aztec, Base, Succinct, and Gnosis Safe community presence.
+Evaluate what they do well and what they do not do well.
+Recommend how ZKEmail could apply some of their practices to improve our community engagement, and propose an alternative creative campaign, Twitter thread or method of content.
 Focus on the alternative method and solution instead of the critical analysis for your presentation.
+Use materials such as slides, Figma, or Notion for your presentation.

 To orient yourself, we don't generally like crypto company marketing.
 We particularly admire the marketing of Daylight Computer and Comma AI.
 We generally bias towards authenticity and adding real value.